DataBiosphere/toil/docs/index.rst

     *  Robustness
         - Toil workflows support arbitrary worker and leader failure, with strong check-pointing that always allows resumption.
     *  Complete file management
         - Temporary and persistent file management that abstracts over the details of the underlying file system, providing a uniform interface regardless of environment.
+Supports both atomic file transfer and streaming interfaces, and provides encryption of user data.
     *  Declarative and dynamic workflow creation
-        - Workflows can be declared statically, but new jobs can be added dynamically during execution within any existing job, allowing arbitrarily complex workflow graphs with, ultimately, millions of jobs within them.
+        - Workflows can be declared statically, but new jobs can be added dynamically during execution within any existing job, allowing arbitrarily complex workflow graphs with millions of jobs within them.
     *  Support for databases and services.
         - For example, Apache Spark clusters can be created in seconds and easily integrated within a toil workflow as a service, with precisely defined time start and end times that fits with the flow of other jobs in the workflow.